A00453568/mcda5550-pwa-assignment/README.md

 # PWA Assignemnt
 To create a PWA todo app.

 I have used JavaScript (Vanilla) for the assignment.
-Auto increment and other bonus tasks such as date type have also been implemented in it.
+Auto increment id and other bonus tasks such as date type have also been implemented in it.

 Steps involved:
 1. npm install